palveeen22/palveeen22/README.md

 Software Engineer.
 ----------------------------

-Software Engineer with expertise in Frontend and Mobile Development, certified by Hacktiv8, a leading coding bootcamp in Indonesia.
-Holds a Bachelor's degree in Geology and Oil and Gas from Kazan State University, Russia, earned through a fully funded Russian government scholarship.
-I am passionate about writing high-quality, maintainable code and committed to constant learning and skill enhancement in new technologies and programming languages.

 * 🧠  I'm learning everything about Web and Mobile App Development..
 * ⚡ Fun fact: I'm Macaroni lover, so people call me Macaronnie 😂!